-Any statements in this Official Statement involving matters of opinion, whether or not expressly so stated, are intended as such and not as representations of fact.
-This Official Statement is not to be construed as a contract or agreement between the City and the Underwriter or Owners and beneficial owners of any of the 2016A Certificates.
+stated, are intended as such and not as representations of

+a contract or agreement between the City and the initial purchaser or owners and beneficial owners of any of

+the Bonds.

-The preparation and distribution of this Official Statement have been duly authorized by the Board of Supervisors of the City.
+The preparation and distribution of this Official Supervisors of the City.
+Statement have been duly authorized by the Board of

+CITY AND COUNTY OF SAN FRANCISCO

-By: /s/ Benjamin Rosenfield Controller (THIS PAGE INTENTIONALLY LEFT BLANK)
+By: /s/ Benjamin Rosenfield

+Controller